 Do you have excessive water that lays near your home after a hard rain?
 Puddles in your yard?
 Does it take days or even weeks for your yard to dry out after a rain?
 Are there holes in your yard as the result of water “streaming” through, washing the soil away?
-These are all tell tale signs that there is a problem with your drainage.
-Water that is laying on the surface any longer than a couple of days is telling you that there is a significant problem.
+These are all tell tale signs that there is a problem with your drainage or grade elevation of your property.
+Water that is laying on the surface any longer than a couple of days is telling you that there is a significant problem that needs to be addressed.

 When water is allowed to lay on the surface, the soil becomes softened to the point that any run-off , water that is moving across the surface, causes long term erosion.
 Sometimes this erosion is very subtle, causing the top soil to be removed over a period of time and other times the erosion is seen as a rut or groove that is cut from a directed source of water cutting the soil away.
 In either case, addressing the problem before it gets to the point of doing damage is the key to resolving most Mason drainage issues.